 1. When Fox was 2 months

 2. When Fox was 8 months

 Since then, Fox achieved total diaper freedom by 16 months, which was 4 months after learning to walk.
 He was able to get around on his own and we were sure to keep a potty option/opportunity close.
 Currently, Fox is almost 5 years old, and has quite a well-adjusted handle on his elimination needs.
-There have only been two instances of bed-wetting, and he still needs help to clean his butt, but we’re working on that.

 How it works for us, how it can work for you